jacoby22/HowToCar/README.md

 When you start a new feature...

--Start from an up-to-date master branch
+*Start from an up-to-date master branch
- -git checkout master
+ *git checkout master
- -git pull origin master
+ *git pull origin master
- -Create a new feature branch with git checkout -b <branchname>
+ *Create a new feature branch with git checkout -b <branchname>
 -Do work on your feature branch and add, commit, and push -git add <file>
  -git commit -m <useful message>